Boca Raton Resort & Club

 The hauntings take place in the oldest part of the resort, Addison’s Cloister Hotel.

 Addison was the owner of his beloved resort inn for a very short time, before it was sold in an auction.
-He must be euphorically happy, in that his dream resort has expanded in size, keeping the original architecture of his special Cloister Inn, that the planned larger hotel on the beach front property has been built, and most importantly, the current owners have kept up the tradition of anticipating the wants and needs of its guests, offering top notch service and many activities for everyone.
+He must be euphorically happy, in that his dream resort has expanded in size, and kept the original architecture of his special Cloister Inn.
+The larger hotel on the beach front property that he’d planned has been built, and most importantly, the current owners have kept up the tradition of anticipating the wants and needs of guests, and continue to offer top-notch service and activities for everyone.

-In other stories found on HauntedHouses.com, former residents and owners of homes and businesses are happily spending their after-life in their favorite place on earth.
+In other stories on HauntedHouses.com, former residents and owners of homes and businesses are happily spending their afterlives in their favorite places on earth.

 MANIFESTATIONS